Regence Logos

 External Physician Review

-All new and revised TRG medical policies are sent for review in draft form to external practicing physicians.
-Physicians who wish to participate in this process may contact Regence Medical Policy at: www.regence.com/trg/contact/
+Regence medical policies are submitted for review to external practicing physicians.
+Physicians who wish to participate in this process may contact Medical Policy at: https://www.assets.regence.com/trg/contact/index.html.
+Policies scheduled for upcoming review may be found at: http://blue.regence.com/trgmedpol/uprev/index.html.

 Approval Process

-All policy drafts, including analyses of the scientific evidence and summaries of the external expert opinion, are presented to Regence Medical Policy Workgroup for final approval.
-The Workgroup consists of professional medical policy staff and physician medical directors from Idaho, Oregon, Utah and Washington.
+All policy drafts, including analyses of the scientific evidence and summaries of the external expert opinion are presented to the Medical and Behavioral Health Policy Governance for final approval.
+The Governance body consists of professional medical policy staff and a diverse group of physician medical directors from Idaho, Oregon, Utah and Washington, and other key stakeholders from teams involved in the review and application of medical policies.

 Medical Policy Updates

-Medical policies are re-evaluated and updated regularly.
-Policies may be reviewed prior to their scheduled review date if new scientific evidence that would alter the policy criteria becomes available sooner.
+Medical policies are re-evaluated and updated annually.
+Policies may be reviewed prior to their scheduled annual review date if new scientific evidence becomes available that would change the policy criteria.

 Medical Policy Dissemination

-Medical policies are published on-line and available to members, providers and the general public at www.regence.com/trgmedpol.
-Significant policy changes are communicated through provider newsletters and are noted on-line at: http://blue.regence.com/trgmedpol/update/
+Medical policies are published on-line and available to members, providers and the general public at http://blue.regence.com/trgmedpol/.
+Significant policy changes are communicated through provider newsletters and are noted on-line at http://blue.regence.com/trgmedpol/update/